SHTFDad may collect a share of sales or other compensation from the links on this page.

 Secondly, I highly recommend a computer that allows for the use of digital modes (including CW).
 Digital allows for information exchange in a manner that can be more robust than voice exchanges.

-Digital modes such as Contestia 4/250 are designed for weak signal and noisy environments.
+Digital modes such as Contestia 4/250 are designed for weak signals and noisy environments.
 Some modes also allow for the exchange of imagery.
 While not exactly fast, a picture is still worth 1,000 words.

 While you can exchange valuable information, communication extends your community.
 Remember, without communications friends will only be someone you used to know.
 Do not underestimate the ability to talk to someone else during a crisis.